CrowdStrike/logscale-community-content/Log-Sources/Obsidian Security/src/README.md

 Within the dashboard there are multiple searches/queries that can be used to visualise data ingested from Imperva's Cloud Web Application Firewall.

 Imperva creates the following comprehensive and detailed logs:
-- Security logs
-- Access logs
+- Posture and Compliance Alerts
+- Threat Detection Alerts
+- Integration Risk Alerts

 Log integration mode recommended for this package:

 Receive (Push mode):
-Automatic log integration via Webhook.
-Obsidian Alerts are pushed to your designated LogScale repository.
+Log integration is achieved via Webhook.
+Obsidian Alerts are pushed to your designated LogScale repository by way of the LogScale Ingest API (https://library.humio.com/integrations/api-ingest.html#api-ingest-raw-data).
 Refer to <TBD> for further information.

 ## Release Notes